Pick the band you think fits. One vote per browser on this title. You cannot change it after you vote.

 Quick reasons

-• Dialogue feels authentic and character-driven rather than overtly ideological.
+Dialogue feels authentic and reflective of Holden's character rather than overtly ideological.

-• The narrative prioritizes Holden's personal journey over any social agenda.
+The narrative prioritizes Holden's personal journey over any ideological framework.

 AI cultural analysis